dstavy/Weather_App/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-A simple MVVM weather app that uses openweathermap APIs to show current weather is selected city
+A simple MVI weather app that uses openweathermap APIs to show current weather is selected city

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 * Kotlin
 * Dagger Hilt